AlexandraMadalina/Nyan-Cat/README.md

 I used html to create the button, then Javascript takes control of the animation.The main idea is that every time the button is pressed, a random number of cats is created.
 I have chosen 5 different pictures for the cats.
 I change the top, left and transform (rotate) properties with every requestAnimationFrame call.
 The animation is stopped after 10 seconds with setTimeOut() method.

+When the cat reaches the bottom of the screen, function getStartPosition put cats back on top.
+In this way the program does not have to keep creating cats until the animation is stopped.
+It makes the program easier to run

 You can see the resoults [here](https://alexandramadalina.github.io/Nyan-Cat/)